telerik/xaml-docs/controls/radimageeditor/tools/shape-tool.md

 ## Add Custom Shape

 After creating a custom shape, it should be registered in the tool.
 This could be achieved declaratively as well as in the code behind as shown in __Examples 5 and 6__.
-You could get or set the shapes in the __Shape Tool__ trough the __Shapes__ collection.
+You could get or set the shapes in the __ShapeTool__ trough the __Shapes__ collection.

 #### __[C#] Example 5: Add Custom Shape to the Shape Tool__
 {{region radimageeditor-tools-shape-tool_4}}